James Naismith: Legacy

 Today basketball is played by more than 300 million people worldwide, making it one of the most popular team sports.
 In North America, basketball has produced some of the most-admired athletes of the 20th century.
 ESPN and the Associated Press both conducted polls to name the greatest North American athlete of the 20th century.
 Basketball player Michael Jordan came in first in the ESPN poll and second (behind Babe Ruth) in the AP poll.
 Both polls featured fellow basketball players Wilt Chamberlain (of KU, like Naismith) and Bill Russell in the top 20.

-The original rules of basketball written by James Naismith in 1891, considered to be basketball's founding document, was auctioned at Sotheby's, New York, in December 2010.
+The original rules of basketball written by Naismith in 1891, considered to be basketball's founding document, were auctioned at Sotheby's, New York, in December 2010.
 Josh Swade, a University of Kansas alumnus and basketball enthusiast, went on a crusade in 2010 to persuade moneyed alumni to consider bidding on and hopefully winning the document at auction to give it to the University of Kansas.
 Swade eventually persuaded David G. Booth, a billionaire investment banker and KU alumnus, and his wife Suzanne Booth, to commit to bidding at the auction.
 The Booths won the bidding and purchased the document for a record US$4,338,500, the most ever paid for a sports memorabilia item, and gave the document to the University of Kansas.
 Swade's project and eventual success are chronicled in a 2012 ESPN 30 for 30 documentary "There's No Place Like Home" and in a corresponding book, The Holy Grail of Hoops: One Fan's Quest to Buy the Original Rules of Basketball.
 The University of Kansas constructed an $18 million building named the Debruce Center, which houses the rules and opened in March 2016.